CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 partially explained by some of these households having housing costs and no/negative negative income?

-By definition, the household is in the “very low income” income band if household income is $0 or less because that’s less than 30% CMI.
-There are about 15K poor households with no or negative income and some nonzero housing cost, making them “severely cost burdened” by definition.
+By definition, the household is in the “Very Low income” income band if household income is $0 or less because that’s less than 30% CMI.
+There are about 15K Very Low income households with no or negative income and some nonzero housing cost, making them “severely cost burdened” by definition.
 These \~15K units make up about 7% of all very low income households, which is not insignificant, but it’s not the sole motivator for high SCB rates in this income band.